Residential Reserved Disabled Parking

 Application and Review Process

 - Download and mail us an application.
-Our address is 200 W. Lombard Street, Suite B, Baltimore, MD 21201 (Attn: Reserved Residential Handicap Parking).
+Our mailing address is 211 N. Paca Street, Baltimore, MD 21201 (Attn: Reserved Residential Handicap Parking).

 - If you meet the initial eligibility requirements, a Parking Authority team member will contact you to submit additional paperwork, including six signatures from homeowners on your block.
 These additional forms will be provided to you to complete your supporting documentation.